 You may need permission to temporarily move or export goods outside the UK, for example if you take sales samples to a trade show.

-Export goods out of the EU
+Temporarily export goods out of the UK

 Most countries have a limit on the value of goods you can bring in duty free.